 We encourage public relations students, educators and practitioners to become part of the Platform team!
 The process of contributing to Platform Magazine is simple.
+(Note that Platform only publishes content not published elsewhere.)

 Begin by pitching your article idea to the student editorial team for consideration.
 Topics should encourage the ethical practice and enhancement of leadership in the field of public relations.
 We’ll review your story pitch within a week of receiving it.
 If your article idea is approved, you’ll have two weeks to submit the completed article.

-Contributing writers can also pitch an idea for the Platform blog, which typically addresses current issues and trends in the PR industry in a less formal, more opinionated approach than Platform articles.
+Contributing writers can also pitch an original idea for the Platform blog, which typically addresses current issues and trends in the PR industry in a less formal, more opinionated approach than Platform articles.

-In addition, videographers, photographers, and graphic designers are all welcome to contribute their creative works for use by Platform Magazine.
+In addition, videographers, photographers and graphic designers are all welcome to contribute their creative works for use by Platform Magazine.
 If you’d like to form a creative partnership with us, just send us an email.

 Please review our guidelines for contributions.
 And thank you for your help in making Platform a quality publication.